See How Much Ad Spend You’re Losing to Invalid Traffic

 Use transparent reporting to build trust with high quality partners

 Value partners want certainty that their traffic is recognised accurately.
-Transparent reporting helps them understand why conversions are validated or rejected.
-This builds trust and encourages affiliates to reinvest in your programme.
+Transparent reporting builds trust and encourages long-term investment.

 Conclusion: Clean Attribution, Confident Growth

-Attribution fraud affects every part of the marketing engine
+Attribution fraud affects every part of the marketing engine.
+When attribution is compromised, payouts, forecasting, optimisation, and partner relationships all suffer.

-Protecting conversion integrity is key to sustainable growth in 2026
+Protecting conversion integrity is key to sustainable growth in 2026.
+Marketers who prioritise verified attribution will scale faster, waste less budget, and build stronger partner ecosystems.

 FAQs and Key Takeaways